-According to the Internal Strategic Perspective (Report WMA 01/000/00/0304 available at www.dwaf.gov.za/documents) presently, water availability and water use in the catchment are in balance.
-However, within the provisions of the National Water Act (Act 36 of 1998) as stipulated in the National Water Resources Strategy, there is a need to meet the water requirements of the Reserve (Basic Human needs and Ecological requirements) in terms of both water quantity and quality.
-When this requirement is determined and imposed on the current water supply system, presently there would be insufficient water to maintain the required balance (see Appendix J).
-The area has been earmarked as a growth node by the provincial government and plans are in place to increase the water resource to assist with development in the area (Limpopo Province Development Blueprint Vision 2020).
-It is anticipated that water demand will increase with new developments proposed in the Mokolo Catchment, such as new or expanded mining activities, new power stations and other developments.
+Currently water availability and water use in the catchment are in balance.
+However, within the provisions of the National Water Act as stipulated in the National Water Resources Strategy, there is a need to meet the water requirements of the Reserve (Basic Human needs and Ecological) in terms of water quantity and quality.
+Taking the requirements into account, there is insufficient water to maintain the current balance.
+Added to this, it is anticipated that water demand will increase with new developments proposed in the Mokolo Catchment, such as new or expanded mining activities and new power stations.
+Refer to Appendix J for a graphical interpretation of the above paragraph.